Glory of Love (Peter Cetera song)

-"Glory of Love" is a 1986 song performed by Peter Cetera, which he wrote and composed with his then-wife Diane Nini and David Foster.
+"Glory of Love" is a song performed by American musician Peter Cetera, which he wrote and composed with his then-wife Diane Nini, and David Foster.
 The song was recorded by Cetera shortly after he left the band Chicago to pursue a solo career.
-Featured in the film The Karate Kid Part II (1986), it was Cetera's first hit single after he left the band, reaching number one on the Billboard Hot 100, and it was included on his album Solitude/Solitaire (1986), which Michael Omartian produced.
-It is also the second single to be released by Cetera, following Livin' in the Limelight.
+Featured in the film The Karate Kid Part II (1986), it was Cetera's first hit single after he left the band, reaching number one on the US Billboard Hot 100, and it was included on his album Solitude/Solitaire (1986), which Michael Omartian produced.
+It is also the second single to be released by Cetera, following "Livin' in the Limelight".

 "Glory of Love" peaked at number one on the US Billboard Hot 100 chart on August 2, 1986, remaining in that spot for two weeks.
-It also spent five weeks atop the US adult contemporary chart.
+It also spent five weeks atop the US Adult Contemporary chart.
 Billboard ranked the power ballad as number fourteen on the Top Pop Singles of 1986, and number four on the Top Adult Contemporary Singles of 1986.
 The song achieved similar success in the UK, peaking at number three on the UK singles chart, where it was the 26th best-selling single of 1986.

 Release and reception

 "Glory of Love" made its first appearance on the Billboard Hot 100 in the US at number 62, for the week ending on June 7, 1986, and debuted at number 59 on the Cash Box Top 100 Singles chart that same date.
-In the same issue, Cash Box also shows the single as a new release.
+In the same issue, Cash Box also showed the single as a new release.

-The single has not been certified gold or platinum by the RIAA, although the record album that it appeared on, Solitude/Solitaire, has been certified both gold and platinum.
+The single has not been certified gold or platinum by the RIAA, although the album that it appeared on, Solitude/Solitaire, has been certified both gold and platinum.

 The song earned nominations for an Academy Award for Best Original Song, and a Golden Globe in the category of Best Original Song.
 It was also nominated for a Grammy Award in 1987 for Best Pop Vocal Performance by a Male Artist, and went on to win an ASCAP Award for Most Performed Songs from a Motion Picture and a BMI Film & TV Award for Most Performed Song from a Film.